biomiller/weather-playground/README.md

 Example response: `{"Berlin": "Clear", "London": "Clouds"}`

+# AWS CDK

+An example serverless cdk version of the app is included in the ./aws directory - this uses an api gateway and integrated lambdas.
+Note that this has not actually been deployed yet!

 ## Tests

-Happy and sad path integration tests can be run using `npm run test`
+Happy and sad path integration tests for the express app can be run using `npm run test`.

+CDK tests for the example AWS deployment can be run using `npm run test-cdk`.